McHenry County, Illinois: Major highways

 Several Federal and state highways run through McHenry County, including U.S. Highway 20, U.S. Highway 14, U.S. Highway 12, Illinois Route 22, Illinois Route 23, Illinois Route 173, Illinois Route 120, Illinois Route 176, Illinois Route 47, Illinois Route 31, and Illinois Route 62.
 Highly traveled county highways include Randall Road, Algonquin Road, Rakow Road, and Walkup Road.

 McHenry County was the most populous county in the United States without direct access to an Interstate Highway within its borders.
 As a result, residents usually used the nearby Interstate 90 (the Jane Addams Memorial Tollway), via interchanges in neighboring Kane County.
 But a new interchange is now completed at I-90 and Illinois Route 23, which provides McHenry County with direct access to the interstate highway system.

 Interstate 94 lies to the east of McHenry County in Lake County, Illinois.

 Mass transportation

 McHenry County is served by Metra Rail, which provides daily commuter service to and from downtown Chicago.
 There are seven stations in the county, all of them located along the Union Pacific Northwest Line.
-The county is also served by Pace, which provides five fixed bus routes (550, 806, 807, 808, and 809), and MCRide Dial-A-Ride transit service operated by Pace and First Transit.
+The county is also served by Pace, which provides four fixed bus routes (550, 806, 807, and 808), and MCRide Dial-A-Ride transit service operated by Pace and First Transit.
+Those who receive an RTA Reduced Fare, Ride Free or ADA Paratransit Permit can also apply for MCRide Connect, a local version of the Rideshare Access Program (RAP) that provides vouchers for rides on either Uber or UZURV as long as either the pick-up, destination or both are in the county.